openml/automlbenchmark/docs/HOWTO.md

 #### Add a default framework

 Is called "default framework" an AutoML framework whose integration is available on `master` branch under the `frameworks` folder, and with a simple definition in `resources/frameworks.yaml`.

 *NOTE:*
 There are a few requirements when integrating a new default framework:
 - The code snippet triggering the training should use only defaults (no AutoML hyper parameters), plus possibly a generic `**kwargs` in order to support `params` section in custom framework definitions.
+In other words, one of the requirements for being included in the benchmark is that the framework is submitted without any tweaks to default settings.
+This is to prevent submissions (systems) from overfitting or tuning to the benchmark.
+- There must be a way to limit the runtime of the algorithm (a maximum runtime parameter).
 - Exceptions:
   - the problem type ("classification", "regression", "binary", "multiclass"): this is available through `config.type` or `dataset.type`.
   - information about data, for example the column types: available through the `dataset` object.